A programmer who is obsessed with giving experimenters

 In order to represent this particular characteristic of a present moment phenomenon, its internal representation must include a component that continually falls away.
 The faster weights within multitemporal synapses provide this representational facility for the immediate present, while longer-term present moments can be represented by connection-weights that decay more slowly.”

-This statement alludes to the notion that the present moment perception could be measured in sub-seconds (as demonstrated in the above video), seconds, minutes, hours, or longer.
+This statement alludes to the notion that the present moment perception could be measured in sub-seconds (as demonstrated in the "Interesting Visualization" below), seconds, minutes, hours, or longer.
 We have also learned that the brain employs a variety of underlying biological mechanisms for representing present moments of different time-frames.

 [pdf] Facing Up to the Problem of Consciousness